Down Road Nature Reserve

 Down Road Nature Reserve is a protected area of Western Australia in the south-western part of the state.
 It is located approximately 14 km northwest of Albany.
-It has existed since 1932 and covers an area of approximately 7.78 square kilometers.
+The nature reserve was gazetted on 7 October 1932, has a size of 7.77 km2, and is located within the Jarrah Forest bioregion.

 Geography

 The protected area is near the village of Drome.
 There are a few unpaved paths through the area.
 A small river also flows through the area.
 Marbellup Flats and Seven Mile Creek wetlands extend into the sanctuary.

 Flora and fauna

 Beaufortia sparsa grow in the nature reserve.
-The forest in the sanctuary is a mixed forest of Jarrah and Marri trees.
+The forest in the sanctuary is a mixed forest of jarrah and marri trees.